jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 }
 ```

-Our server now has a reference to a `DB` instance and and implements the `call` method to produce a `Response` type for
+Our server struct has a reference to a `DB` instance and and implements the `call` method to produce a `Response` type
-a given `Request`.
-For our database the logic is pretty simple.
-Each connection the server receives can now create a
+for a given `Request`.
+The body of our `call` method is pretty simple.
+Each connection the server receives can now
-new server instance and pass in a thread safe reference to the database.
-The mutex ensures that only one thread is
+create a new server instance and pass in a thread safe reference to the database.
+The mutex ensures that only one thread
-accessing the database at any given time and so we can have our database process the command object and return the
+is accessing the database at any given time and with that we can have our database safely process each command and
-result.
+return the result.

+Our server is now implemented, but we are not yet able to receive requests until we specify how our server makes
+itself available for connections.
+We can add that now.

 ## Listening On A Port

 In order for computers with a single address to run multiple applications all connecting to the network, each application
-must bind to a different port.
-In the real world you might check the list that the Internet Assigned Numbers Authority
+must bind to a different port number.
+In the real world you might check the list that the Internet Assigned Numbers
-maintains of [registered port numbers](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).
-But for our
+Authority maintains of [registered port numbers](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).
+But
-simple use case we will bind to port `12345` as an example.
+for our simple use case we will bind to port `12345` as an example.

 Our `src/main.rs` file can now be re-written to be: